Arctic Children – Preschool Education and Smooth Transition to School

 - EALAT: Reindeer herding, traditional knowledge and adaptation to climate change and loss of grazing land (2009)

 - Capacity Building Overview (2004)

-- Republic of Sakha (Yakutia) conference with the participation of native language teachers and experts at summer camp in the Krasnodar region, Anapa, 23-28 August 2018.
+- A conference was held in Republic of Sakha (Yakutia) with the participation of native language teachers and experts at a summer camp in the Krasnodar region, Anapa, 23-28 August 2018.